-Level 1: Quoted unadjusted prices in active markets for identical assets or liabilities that the Pre-IPO Group can access at measurement date.

-Level 2: Inputs other than quoted prices included in level 1 that are observable for the asset or liability either directly or indirectly.

-Level 3: Unobservable inputs for the asset or liability.
+- Level 1: Quoted unadjusted prices in active markets for identical assets or liabilities that the Company can access at measurement date. - Level 2: Inputs other than quoted prices included in level 1 that are observable for the asset or liability either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability.

-During the year ended December 31, 2019, the Pre-IPO Group recognized a gain on the change in fair value of derivative liabilities of \$783,735 related to the mark-to-market of the bifurcated conversion options of convertible notes issued during 2019.
+During the year ended December 31, 2019, the Company recognized a gain on the change in fair value of derivative liabilities of \$783,785 related to the mark-to-market of the bifurcated conversion options of convertible notes issued during 2019.
 See Note 19, Convertible Debt Obligations, for additional details.
+No gain or loss on the change in fair value was recorded for year ended December 31, 2020.

-As of December 31, 2019, 2018, and 2017 the Pre-IPO Group's financial assets and liabilities by level within the fair value hierarchy are as follows:
+As of December 31, 2020 and 2019, the Company's financial assets and liabilities by level within the fair value hierarchy are as follows: